DataDog/documentation/content/monitors/monitor_types/outlier.md

 #### Parameters

-In our case, the data set is the set of all points in every timeseries.
-We take the MAD of all the points then multiply it by a normalizing constant and our first parameter, `tolerance`.
+The data set is the set of all points in every timeseries.
+We take the MAD of all the points then multiply it by a normalizing constant and the first parameter, `tolerance`.
 The constant normalizes MAD so that it is comparable to the standard deviation of the normal distribution.
 The tolerance parameter then specifies how many "deviations" a point has to be away from the median for it to be considered an outlier.

 Now to mark a timeseries as an outlier, we use the second parameter, `pct`.
 If more than pct% of a particular series' points are considered outliers, then the whole series is marked to be an outlier.
 Here is MAD with a tolerance of 3 and pct of 20 in action when comparing the average system load by availability zone: